About This Course

 Delivered Fully Online

-This Post Graduate Certificate in Mindfulness Based Practice and Research is run over eight months, fully online.
+This Post Graduate Certificate in Mindfulness Based Practice and Research is run over seven months, fully online.
 The programme supports the student to develop a committed mindfulness practice in their own lives.
 This practice enables the student to manage stress more effectively, improve interpersonal skills and enhance self awareness.
 The programme includes an eight week Mindfulness Based Stress Reduction course which incorporates elements of Mindfulness Based Cognitive Therapy.
 For those who have already completed an 8 week mindfulness programme it serves as an excellent follow up programme.
 This PG Cert examines both the eastern philosophy and the western pyschology of mindfulness and supports the student by enhancing their reflective skills through practice and enquiry.
 The programme explores the use of mindfulness in settings such as healthcare, education, social care, the workplace, family and relationships.

 This PG Cert acts as an ideal preparation for those who wish to progress to the MSC in Mindfulness Based Wellbeing and become a mindfulness teacher.
+Please see below a short introductory video about the course.

 The Post Graduate Certificate in Mindfulness Based Practice is run fully online and so can be completed from home.
 The programme requires a committed personal practice of formal and informal mindfulness outside of lecture times.